noelabu/OpenAIApp/README.md

     ```bash
     npm install or yarn install
     ```
 3. Set up your environment variables.
-Create a `.env` file, copy the example in `.env.example`.
+Create a `.env` file in the directory, copy the example in `.env.example`.
     ```bash
     NEXT_PUBLIC_API_URL=http://localhost:8000
     ```